ValentinBV/free-email-provider-check/README.md

     $arraySource = new valentinbv\Email\ArraySource(['yahoo.com']);
     $arraySource->find('yahoo.com');

+For intstall from packagist

+**composer require valentinbv/free-email-provider-check**

-For install add to composer.json:
+For install from git add to composer.json:

     {
         "repositories": [